-Akerman Senterfitt, Miami, Florida, has rendered an opinion with respect to the validity of the securities covered by this prospectus.
+Akerman Senterfitt, Miami, Florida, has rendered an opinion with respect to the validity of the shares of common stock covered by this prospectus.
 Certain members, employees and of counsel of that firm beneficially own shares or options to acquire shares of our common stock.
 Legal matters in connection with the offering will be passed upon for the underwriters by Goodwin Procter LLP, New York, New York.